I was an 80s teen and I love covering all things relevant to Generation X.

 Enter Andy Taylor, Opie Taylor, and a Town Called Mayberry

-Frances Bavier's association with Mayberry actually began on an episode of Make Room For Daddy, which was the establishing episode for The Andy Griffith Show.
+Bavier's association with Mayberry actually began on an episode of Make Room for Daddy (also called The Danny Thomas Show), which was the pilot episode for The Andy Griffith Show.

 In that episode, Bavier did not appear as Aunt Bee.
 Instead, she was cast as a character named Henrietta Perkins.